Eynnzerr/h264_qpblock/readme.md

 Values of QP range from 0 to 51 as usual.

 ### Other words
+- You can disable log output by setting log level in function `main`.
-This is my first time learning and trying C++.
+- This is my first time learning and trying C++.
 Forgive me for any unreasonable code if I've made ;)